[updated 12 January 2015]

 - Melbourne’s bus patronage has grown significantly since 2006-07 onwards, although with a difficult to explain spike in 2011-12.

 - Perth’s bus patronage is an interesting story.
 Between 2007-08 and 2009-10, patronage increased by 14%, while timetabled kms only increased by 2.8%.
 When the Mandurah line was opened in late 2007, buses that previously travelled into the city were converted into rail feeder buses.
 This significantly reduced the bus trip lengths and hence passenger trip lengths for people who now transfer onto trains (the introduction of transfers might also have increased total boardings more than the total number of “journeys”).
 Presumably it meant that bus frequencies could be improved and/or buses were reconfigured to meet travel demands that were not well catered for previously.

 Ferry and light rail patronage

-- Brisbane ferry patronage almost doubled to 2008-09, but then collapsed in 2010-11 following service suspensions and cutbacks resulting from flood damage, and then bounced back from 2011 and is growing stronger still.
+- Brisbane ferry patronage almost doubled between 2002-03 and 2008-09, collapsed in 2010-11 following service suspensions and cutbacks resulting from flood damage, and then bounced back from 2011 and is growing stronger still.
 The strong growth to 2008-09 followed increased services, and fare integration with other modes.

-- Sydney ferry patronage has been quite flat for a while (note: at the time of writing I did not have a good estimate of private ferry patronage (approx 9% of all ferry patronage) – from 2009-10 onwards I have simply assumed no change in those numbers for want of something better).
+- Sydney ferry patronage has been mostly flat until 2013 (note: at the time of writing I did not have a good estimate of private ferry patronage (approx 9% of all ferry patronage) – from 2009-10 onwards I have simply assumed no change in those numbers for want of something better).

 Boardings per capita